niahoo/blanket/README.md

 ## Example

-This is a simple example generic table owner server using `Process.register` to registerits name.
+This is a simple example generic table owner server using `Process.register` to register its name.
 Just check out the comments.

 Others strategies for identifying processes are available.